 “This bill would be great for promoting renewable energy, great for encouraging solar development, and great for providing real incentive to solar and battery storage manufacturers to invest in New York by building plants and creating jobs here,” Senate Republican Conference Leader Dean G. Skelos said.

-The Senate also passed legislation (S1600) to reduce the amount of mercury that ends up in homes and the waste stream.
+The Senate also passed legislation (S1600) sponsored by Senator Mark Grisanti (R, North Buffalo) to reduce the amount of mercury that ends up in homes and the waste stream.
 The bill details the amount of mercury to be allowed in fluorescent lamps and normal-life and long-life bulbs.
 These light bulbs sometimes contain significant amounts of mercury, which can be released and become an environmental hazard when it enters the waste stream.

-Another bill (S1711B) that that passed the Senate today would prohibit the sale, trade or distribution of shark fins in the state.
+Senator Grisanti also sponsored a bill (S1711B) that would prohibit the sale, trade or distribution of shark fins in the state.
 The fins are a delicacy in some cultures, but finning is damaging the fragile shark population and could have significant effects on the oceanic food chain.
 New York has already banned the practice of finning a shark, and this legislation would further protect sharks by not allowing shark fin to be possessed, sold, or traded.

-Three other bills were passed today to protect additional ocean species:
+Three other bills sponsored by Senator Lee Zeldin (R-C-I, Shirley) were passed today to protect additional ocean species:

 · S4220 extends the state Department of Environmental Conservation’s (DEC) authority to regulate whelk and conch, which is essential to maintaining the existing population and preventing over-harvest;